Softorage/Softorage/content/legal/privacy-policy.md

 ## ­­­­­­­­­­­­­­­­­­­­­­­­How to Contact Us

-If you have a privacy concern, complaint or a question regarding this privacy statement, please direct it to the Chief Privacy Officer of Softorage at contact@softorage.com.
+If you have a privacy concern, complaint or a question regarding this privacy statement, please direct it to the Chief Privacy Officer of Softorage at this [contact form](/contact-us/).

 ## European Data Protection Rights - GDPR